 Outsourcing has become a key business strategy for many businesses, due to the opportunity to not only reduce cost, but to leverage capability.
 In addition, many companies are taking advantage of this opportunity to transform business processes, and enhance services.

-To create success in outsourcing, it is critical to understand what model will work best for you.
+To create success in outsourcing, it is critical to understand what offshore model will work best for you.
 This will depend on the type of support required, and your business objectives.

 There are four main offshoring models that businesses typically consider:

 Each model has its own advantages and disadvantages.
-Take a look at each model and see which approach suits you best.
+Take a look at each offshoring model and see which approach suits you best.

-Freelance is a well-known outsourcing model on a job-by-job basis where workers most likely work from home.
+Freelance is a well-known offshore model on a job-by-job basis where workers most likely work from home.
 Freelancing can work well for some types of projects as it is flexible, and is easy in and out.